craigmayhew/archived-bigprimes.net-php/README.md

 ===
 To host bigprimes.net via AWS Lambda we need to; build a package, copy the bigprimes codebase into it, deploy it to lambda.

-All of that has been wrapped up into:
+All of that has been wrapped up into running the following on an Amazon linux box to compile php.

 - touch /tmp/lambda.zip
-- apt-get -y update
-- apt-get -y install build-essential php php-xml php-zip php-mbstring zip libxml2
 - terraform init
 - terraform apply -var 'rdsuser=user' -var 'rdspass=pass' -var 'rdshost=host' -var 'rdsdb=bigprimes'  -var 'subnetA="subnet-aaaaaaaa"' -var 'subnetB="subnet-bbbbbbbb"' -var 'subnetC="subnet-cccccccc"' -var 'securityGroup=sg-gggggggg'